bombasticSlacks/3-skill/Injury.md

 ### Cold
 Ice, chill, vampiric energy ravage the body.

-## Heroes
-Your characters are heroes.
-Heroes can’t instantly die from an attack.
-Any attack that would kill a hero outright, instead leaves the character [Defeated](Effects#Defeated).

 ## Injury Penalty
 After someone is wounded, whether they pass out or stay conscious, they will suffer long-term effects.
-Once the combat ends, any characters who suffered [Wounded](Effects#Wounded) gain the [Long Term Injury](Effects#Long%20Term%20Injury) effect.
+Once the combat ends, any characters who suffered [Wounded](Effects#Wounded) gains the [Long Term Injury](Effects#Long%20Term%20Injury) effect.

 ## Managing Injuries
 Aside from the trauma of being injured in the field, there are other immediate risks to a person who has been injured, and they will need treatment to stay healthy or remain alive (depending on severity).

-When determining difficulty of [Application](Intelligence#Application) skill tests and negatives for any injuries, you just count the injury that would give you the largest negative/penalty.
-Multiple injuries don’t provide cumulative negatives.
+When determining difficulty of [Application](Intelligence#Application) skill tests and negatives for any injuries, apply a penalty equal to your [Long Term Injury](Game/Core/Effects#Long%20Term%20Injury) penalty.